 In accordance with the provisions in Article 10.4 of the Board of Directors Regulations, the Chairman, with the collaboration of the Secretary, shall ensure that the directors have the necessary information beforehand and sufficiently in advance for deliberation and the adoption of decisions on the matters to be discussed.
-In this respect, an internal procedure was approved in 2020 to ensure that directors have the necessary documentation sufficiently in advance.
+An internal procedure was approved in 2020 to ensure that directors have the necessary documentation sufficiently in advance.
+This procedure has been consistently applied to ensure that the agreed deadlines for making it available to directors are met.